 Many luxury and boutique hotels provide cozy bathrobes in each guest room.
 I don’t usually bring my own bathrobe when I’m traveling, so this is great to use if you want to enjoy breakfast in bed before starting your day.

-While most hotel bathrobes are not meant to be taken home with you, they are free to use during your stay.
+Keep in mind that most hotel bathrobes are not meant to be taken home with you.
+But they are free to use during your stay.
+Just double check with the front desk before you decide to pack the robe in your suitcase.

 It doesn’t matter how luxurious your hotel is, I always recommend wearing slippers in your hotel room to stay clean.
 If you forgot to bring your own from home, check to see if your hotel provides complimentary slippers.